Briantam0422/chatapp/README.md

 ![Untitled](instruction/chat.png)

+# ** Instruction **
+1. Register an account
+2. Login to the account
-1. Create a chat room
+3. Create a chat room (For room owner)
-2. Share room id to your friends
+4. Share room id to your friends / Or open another browsers ( Pretend there are multiple people )
     1. Copy the room id and send to your friends
+    2. Paste the room id in the "room_id" input box
+    3. Click "Connect" button
-3. Join room by id
+5. Join room by id
     1. Paste room id in the “ROOM ID” input
     2. Click connect
-    3. Now you can start sending messages
+    3. Now you can start sending messages with other people in the same room
-4. Live chat
+6. Live chat
     1. real time message
-5. Multiple user in a room
+7. Multiple user in a room
     1. A chat room supports multiple user in a room